101companies/101worker/README.md

 * OMIT_GITDEPS - Skips pulling gitdeps
 * FULL_SWEEP - Perform a full sweep, disables incremental features
+* OMIT_PULL - Skips pulling 101repo

 The full list of modules is configured https://github.com/101companies/101worker/blob/master/bin/worker

 # Development

+## Running a module
+Use `bin/run_module [moduleName]` to run a single Module.
+The Test-Environment is specified in `config/test_folders.txt` which lists a number of directories from 101results/101repo to be copied to 101test/.
+This mode sets OMIT_GITDEPS, FULL_SWEEP and OMIT_PULL.

 ## Resource Derivation